Reaching Out to Generation Z

 Education as Experience

-As Gene Lewis, writing for Forbes, points out, more than a fancy catalog with an impressive list of offerings, members of Generation Z want something that engages them intellectually—that enables participation.
+As Gene Lewis, writing for Forbes, points out, more than a fancy catalog with an impressive list of offerings, members of Generation Z want something that engages them intellectually—that encourages participation.

 “Given the number of choices students have,” says Lewis, “universities can no longer depend on the quality of their programs.
 They need to sell an experience.”